The-Marcy-Lab-School/7-0-1-managing-state/README.md

 }
 ```

-* how each input has a `value` and an `onChange` prop associated with a particular piece of state.
+* Notice how each input has a `value` and an `onChange` prop associated with a particular piece of state.
 * When it is time to submit the form, we can easily use the `src` and `caption` state values without digging through the form.

 ## Discussion!
 Lifting State Up